freesewing/freesewing/designs/noble/README.md

 # @freesewing/noble

-FIXME: A FreeSewing pattern that needs a description
+A FreeSewing pattern for a princess seam bodice block